PHYSICIAN SPOTLIGHT: Dr. Santosh Kesari and Human Science

-He is enthusiastic about expanding on his many clinical and research achievements at the Pacific Brain Tumor Center and the John Wayne Cancer Institute.
+He is enthusiastic about expanding on his many clinical and research achievements at the Pacific Brain Tumor Center and the Saint John’s Cancer Institute.

 “We’re going to build a robust clinical program to see patients with all types of adult and pediatric brain cancers and neurological disorders as well as conduct state-of-the-art clinical trials, including immunotherapy, targeted therapies, stem-cell therapies and biomarker-based studies,” he says.
 “On the lab side, we’ll continue pushing the basic understanding of brain cancers and developing new drugs for these types of cancers.
 We also need to better understand the side effects (neurotoxicity) of our treatments on the normal brain so we can prevent this.”

 In his role, Dr. Kesari also intends to build extended networks for clinical trials throughout the Providence Health & Services system and at other institutions in Southern California to advance work on personalized treatments of brain cancers (treatments aimed at the unique genetic and biological characteristics of that specific patient’s disease).